-Rising wolf mountains are situated in the southeastern part of Montana mountains in the Lewis range.
+Rising Wolf Mountains are situated in the southeastern part of the Lewis range.
 They have one of the highest points in the mountain ranges in MT.
 These hills are great for a long hike in the mountainous trails.

 These incredible mountains are located in the northern rocky mountains and are joined by the Madison River in the southwest.

 This mountain valley is ideal for outdoor activities like mountain biking, hiking, camping, etc. They are located in the southwestern region of Montana.
-The highest peak is the Trapper peak.
+The highest peak is Trapper Peak.

-These mountains are named after the flower Bitterroot (national flower of Montana), which is found abundantly in this range.
+These mountains are named after the flower Bitterroot (the national flower of Montana), which is found abundantly in this range.

-Hiking in the national parks, skiing at the glaciers, overnight camping under the big sky, visiting the museum in Bozeman, check out the underground beauty at Lewis and Clark cavern park.
-The Lewis cavern is best explored in the winter season.
+Hiking in the national parks, skiing at the glaciers, overnight camping under the big sky, visiting the museum in Bozeman, and checking out the underground beauty at Lewis and Clark Cavern Park.
+The Lewis Cavern is best explored in the winter season.
 One can even visit the major cities in Montana like Helena, Bozeman, Billings, Missoula, and Butte.

 5. Wildlife of Montana